-E-A-T stands for expertise, authoritativeness and trustworthiness and relates to how Google ranks webpages in the search engine results page (SERP).
+E-E-A-T stands for experience, expertise, authoritativeness and trustworthiness and relates to how Google ranks webpages in the search engine results pages (SERPs)

-E-A-T derives from Google’s Search Quality Rating Guidelines which is designed to establish what it takes to create a good-quality website which ranks well.
+E-E-A-T (the artist formerly known as E-A-T) derives from Google’s Search Quality Rating Guidelines which is designed to establish what it takes to create a good-quality website with strong ranking potential.

-Let’s talk more on what expertise, authority and trustworthiness really means...
+Let’s take a closer look at what experience, expertise, authority and trustworthiness really means…

 Authoritativeness is all about proving your site is an authority in your area.
 The number of backlinks you have from relevant, authoritative sites helps to build your site up as an authority.
 For example, if your website is an online fashion retailer and fashion magazines begin to mention your brand in their online articles and link to your website, your authority can increase as search engines will start to recognise your site as recommended and trustworthy.

 Trustworthiness is exactly how it sounds - how trustworthy your site is.
 This can be demonstrated by having a secure domain which protects users’ personal information and through positive customer reviews.
-It’s worth noting that If you receive too many negative reviews, search engines will interpret your site as of poor quality which will impact your position on the SERP.
+It’s worth noting that If you receive too many negative reviews, search engines will interpret your site to be poor quality which will impact your position on the SERPs.

-Demonstrating that your business has E-A-T can seriously bump you up on the SERP.
+Demonstrating that your business has E-E-A-T can seriously bump you up on the SERPs.
 This is because search engines such as Google can see that your website is trusted, recommended and legitimate.
-It’s likely that you’ve come across some shady websites during some of your previous online searches and this is what Google is trying to prevent users from coming across.
-For example, it could be dangerous for an unauthoritative website to rank at the top of the SERP if they are providing false information (especially if it’s health or finance related).
-It’s for this reason that Google will take into account the E-A-T of a website to prevent users from harm and to only provide quality content which will meet the user’s needs.
+It’s likely that you’ve come across some shady websites during some of your previous online searches and this is what Google is trying to prevent users from coming across on its platform.
+For example, it could be dangerous for an unauthoritative website to rank at the top of the SERPs if it is providing false information (especially if it’s health or finance related).
+It’s for this reason that Google will take into account the E-E-A-T of a website to protect its users from harm and to ensure only quality content that meets the user’s needs is provided.
+As you can see in the image below, the NHS is the first result for this health related query as they are a trusted website in the UK with experience, authority and expertise.

-In this instance, E-A-T is vital for the health and safety of online users, but E-A-T is useful in other respects as there are different types of “expert” websites (including forums and gossip websites!)
+In this instance, E-E-A-T is vital for the health and safety of online users, but E-E-A-T is useful in other respects as there are different types of “expert” websites (including forums and gossip websites!).

 Let’s look at this next example...